Secondary Camera: 24 MPix f/2.0

 The rear 16MP camera has an aperture of f/2.0 also and delivers detailed photos with rich color.
 Vivo has added a Live Photo option, quite like the iPhone: it records a few seconds of video with the image and user can play it with a 'tap and hold'.
 This makes for some very interesting photos.
 However, the video recording is restricted to Full HD resolution.
 From the mid-tier Snapdragon 625 processor of its predecessor, the new phone has a Snapdragon 450 now.
 The shift from a Snapdragon 600-series to a 400-series processor is shocking at first, but it is not a downgrade.
 The new Snapdragon 450 is pretty much based on the Snapdragon 625.
 Both have the same 14 nm technology for longer battery life and a newer Adreno 506 GPU for better gaming performance.
 Multitasking is handled by the 4 GB memory, and users get an internal storage of 64 GB for apps, pictures, and more.
 Some of the other highlight features on the Vivo V7+ include the slick unibody design (7.7 mm slim, 160 g weight), fast and an accurate fingerprint scanner, a dedicated microSD slot for storage expansion along with loud and clear audio output.
 Vivo continues to give its devices a built-in Hi-Fi chip for excellent audio quality with lossless music files.
 With a slightly bigger body than its predecessor, the V7+ has a somewhat larger battery at 3,225 mAh over the previous 3,160 mAh.
 As a whole, the V7+ is a good buy for a typical mid-range user.
 However, the competition in this price range is stiff and there are other manufacturers that can offer more for the asking price.

 Hands-on article by Jagadisa RajarathnamQualcomm Adreno 506: Integrated graphics card in the Snapdragon 625 SoC and based on the new 500-series architecture with support for Vulkan, OpenGL ES 3.1 + AE (3.2) and UBWC.
-Non demanding games should be playable with these graphics cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Only some 3D games with very low demands are playable with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 unknown: » Further information can be found in our Comparison of Mobile Processsors.